ardent-development/Clicker/README.txt

 III.
 DETAILS

- * Clicker does not use many graphical effects.
-It is quite lightweight on its own.
- * It works by executing an operation using a starting value as initial input.
+ * Clicker works by executing an operation using a starting value as initial input.
+Each time you "click" the [ENTER] key it performs a step.
     - Think of the operation as a function of `x`. `op(x)` = {your operation}
     - When you press [ENTER], your starting value is plugged into `op(x)`.
 The result is then stored to `x`, and displayed on the screen.